What is employee experience management?

 A pleasant physical environment also can encourage employees to enjoy their experience of attending work.

 Offices and workspaces that receive natural light are more welcoming than those with enclosed walls and fluorescent lighting.
-Interior design tools such as plants, walls painted in colour and desks arranged in a way to make it easier to talk to others can inadvertently brighten employees’ days.
+Interior design tools such as plants, walls painted in colour and desks arranged in a way to make it easier to talk to others can brighten employees’ days.

 Some employees appreciate novelty furniture such as bean bags to sit on in meeting rooms while others prefer a padded chair, so consider offering choice when implementing functional changes.

 Consider the little things that matter to many employees, too.
-Those who have a permanent work station or office often appreciate being able to have a family photo or inspirational quotes, for example, so ensure employees are allowed to showcase some individuality.
+Those who have a permanent workstation or office often appreciate being able to have a family photo or inspirational quotes, for example, so ensure employees are allowed to showcase some individuality.

 How to implement employee experience management techniques